cyberconnecthq/cyberconnect-docs-v2/docs/4_guides/1_authentication/2_userlogin.md

 [Run in Postman](https://www.postman.com/cyberconnect-v2/workspace/cyberconnect-v2/request/20133006-65a1a72b-22e5-4a54-be1d-b1b91dba31ac) [Example](https://www.postman.com/cyberconnect-v2/workspace/cyberconnect-v2/example/20133006-8d396a05-d7cc-4385-9fd4-acb7fa4306a0)

 2. Sign this message with the wallet you specified.
-Remember to replace `\n` with new lines.
-Use the following tools to sign the message with your ETH wallet
+Remember to replace \n with new lines. ([unescape json](https://www.freeformatter.com/json-escape.html#before-output)) Use the following tools to sign the message with your ETH wallet.

    1. Use [Etherscan tool](https://etherscan.io/verifiedSignatures#)
       ![siwe.png](/img/v2/siwe.png)